carpentries/amy/docs/amy_database_structure.md

 ## Persons

-`workshops_persons` - Primary table for all person data.
+`workshops_person` - Primary table for all person data.
 This includes all individuals, regardless of their role with The Carpentries.

 ### Commonly used fields